jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Merging

 When a procedure has the same name and configuration of public members then in text code there is no way to distinguish calls to either procedure.
-What happens automatically is that the ‘*nearest’* member *shadows* the member *further* away.
+What happens automatically is that the *‘nearest’* member *shadows* the member *further* away.

 ![](images/Symbol%20Language%20(2004).379.png)